 This twist on Ring Toss is another fun activity that fits into our Camping Lighting Ideas post.
 In that post we suggest having glow-stick bracelets on your packing list so you can always see your kids, even in the dark.
 The next day those bracelets can be re-purposed as rings for a game of ring toss.
 You can combine this with your glow-in-the-dark painted driftwood and play at night, too.

 We had so much fun with all these activities on our last camping trip and can’t wait to come up with more.
 There are so many great ideas out there so hopefully our list inspires you to get your creativity flowing so you can come up with some of your own!
-Share your best ones in the comments.
+I do have to mention as well that there’s nothing wrong with a little screen time at camping if everyone just needs some quiet time to themselves after all these activities.
+There’s no shame in letting the kids watch a movie while you play games for money if that’s what helps you all recharge to be able to spend more quality time together.
+Share your best activity ideas in the comments.

 MORE LIKE THIS!